 Indeed, the Invictus as a whole functions to protect its members’ Humanity against the Beast.
 Wealth and power insulate Kindred from the brutality and degradation of their existence.
-A successful Invictus doesn’t have to stalk and overpower her prey; she can drink her blood from a snifter and not think of the servant opening his own veins in the kitchen.
-She can sit in her private box and listen to the opera, instead of screams in an alley and a victim’s death-rattle when she’s lost control of her hunger.
-She can give money to fashionable charities, hobnob with politicians and celebrities and tell herself she’s not a monster.
-And when she must do something terrible, she can tell herself it isn’t her fault: it’s the rules, an obligation placed on her by her superiors or by duty.
+A successful Invictus doesn’t have to stalk and overpower their prey; they can drink their blood from a snifter and not think of the servant opening their own veins in the kitchen.
+They can sit in their private box and listen to the opera, instead of screams in an alley and a victim’s death-rattle when they’ve lost control of their hunger.
+They can give money to fashionable charities, hobnob with politicians and celebrities and tell themselves they’re not a monster.
+And when they must do something terrible, they can tell themselves it isn’t their fault: it’s the rules, an obligation placed on them by their superiors or by duty.
 The First Estate must subject its members to the harsh winnowing of the competition for power, so that the Invictus may remain Unconquered and rule with an iron hand.
 Anything less would let the world slide into chaos, endangering Kindred and kine alike.

-In a society of strict hierarchy and adherence to tradition such as the Invictus, it is always important that each member not only knows his place, but makes his rank clear to all who meet him so that they may address him with the proper deference or authority.
+In a society of strict hierarchy and adherence to tradition such as the Invictus, it is always important that each member not only knows their place, but makes their rank clear to all who meet them so that their fellows may address them with the proper deference or authority.
 Announcement of personal standing, relevant relations and profession are deeply important, as they define the limits of acceptable behavior.
 To that end, an array of titles and terms of address have been refined, over the centuries, into a relatively comprehensive set designed to describe one’s place in the covenant as clearly and concisely as possible.

 The terms of address used by the Invictus are carefully calculated to indicate the flavor of relations enjoyed between the speaker and the listener.
 Professional respect, formal courtesy or platonic intimacy are all codified and can have much effect on the context of any declaration.